cyberoby/python-stockx/readme.md

 > ⚠️ This SDK is under active development

-## Overview

-The SDK is structured in layers:
+The SDK has two layers:
+- `stockx`: a low-level API client for easy access to StockX API endpoints
+- `stockx.ext`: high-level abstractions for advanced business logic

 ### Low-Level API Client
 Direct mappings to StockX API endpoints through specialized interfaces: